jigish/slate/README.md

 Allowed operations are:

-* move topLeftX,topLeftY sizeX,sizeY screen
+* Move the window any which way: "move topLeftX,topLeftY sizeX,sizeY screen"

         topLeftX = top left x coordinate of the window's desired position topLeftY = top left y coordinate of the window's desired position